lip6/coriolis/documentation/UsersGuide/ScriptsPlugins.rst

 =============================================

-The (almost) complete interface of |Hurricane| is exported as a |Python| module and some part of the other components of |Coriolis| (each one in a separate module).
+The (almost) complete interface of |Hurricane| is exported as a |Python| module and some parts of the other components of |Coriolis| (each one in a separate module).
 The interface has been made to mirror as closely as possible the C++ one, so the C++ doxygen documentation could be used to write code with either languages.